Learning Center > Library > National Interest

 Notably, the interpretation and prioritization of national interest are subject to diverse contextual factors, including political dynamics, historical legacies, and strategic exigencies.
 Public opinion can also significantly influence how national interest is defined.
 Political leaders, policymakers, and foreign policy analysts engage in ongoing debates and deliberations to delineate the contours of national interest, weighing competing interests and strategic trade-offs in pursuit of overarching objectives (Morgenthau, 1948).

-In sum, the concept of national interest constitutes a pivotal lens through which states navigate the complexities of international relations, shaping their foreign policy calculus and guiding their interactions on the global stage.
+In sum, the concept of national interest constitutes a pivotal lens through which states navigate the complexities of International Relations, shaping their foreign policy calculus and guiding their interactions on the global stage.
 Its fluid and multifaceted nature underscores the imperative for states to adapt their strategies in response to evolving geopolitical realities and emergent challenges, while also considering the ethical implications of their actions and the importance of international cooperation (Morgenthau, 1948).

 Source: Morgenthau, H. J. (1948).
 Politics among nations: the struggle for power and peace.
 New York: Alfred A. Knopf.